All Episodes

 It is a community war memorial.

-And for 15 years, one atheist who said, one one atheist who said he was annoyed and offended by the sight of a Christian cross, has sued and sued successfully because of the Ninth Circus Court of Appeal to uh get that cross torn down.
+And for 15 years, one atheist who said, one atheist who said he was annoyed and offended by the sight of a Christian cross has sued and sued successfully because of the Ninth Circus Court of Appeal to get that cross torn down.

-Uh the first round, not to bore you with the whole detail on this, but it it's so amazing to me how the how the Constitution of our founders has just been turned into a pretzel, and in this case turned on its head.
+The first round, not to bore you with the whole detail on this, but it's so amazing to me how the Constitution of our founders has just been turned into a pretzel and in this case turned on its head.

-Uh not freedom of religion, but freedom from religion is their interpretation, and all these judges uh nod and sagely tell us that they read something in the Constitution that none of the rest of us read.
+And all these judges nod and sagely tell us that they read something in the Constitution that none of the rest of us read.

 Is it just that they see things we don't see?